How African fishermen feel the burn of their own practices – DW – 05/10/2023

 Baskets filled with beautiful fresh fish — a mouthwatering sight for many.
 But these kinds of abundant catches are becoming rare along Africa's Atlantic Coast.
 Years of bad fishing practices and overfishing have increasingly devastated the seabed.

 Artisanal fishermen are struggling to find fish and feed their families, while massive global trawlers are having to resort to more and more inventive — and often destructive — methods to keep their business model going.
 Solutions for more sustainable practices seem hard to come by.
-And on top. the climate crisis isn't exactly helping, either.
+On top, the climate crisis isn't exactly helping, either.

-A symposium held in Rabat, Morocco this week tried to explore ways to reconcile the fishing practices with the preservation of biodiversity.
-Some of the attendees at the ATLAFCO (The Ministerial Conference on fisheries cooperation among African States bordering the Atlantic Ocean) were the very local fishermen who are most affected by this turning of the tide.
+At a symposium held in Rabat, Morocco this week, delegates tried to explore new ways to reconcile destructive fishing practices with the issue of preserving biodiversity.
+Some of the attendees at the ATLAFCO (The Ministerial Conference on Fisheries Cooperation among African States bordering the Atlantic Ocean) were the very local fishermen who are most affected by this turning of the tide.

 "About ten minutes after putting the aquatic bulbs under the water … I would encircle [the fish] with the net," recalls Bertin, who has been fishing in the Bay of Benin for over 30 years.

-For the 50-year-old man from Ghana, fishing used to be a rather lucrative business — until a few years ago.
+For the 50-year-old man from Benin, fishing used to be a rather lucrative business — until a few years ago.

 Desperate measures